dankosykh/graphql-node-API/README.md

 ### Design Decisions

 - Database env variable set for simplicity
 - One database created for simplicity.
-Salt ideally would be stored on a separate DB.
+Salt and passwords would be stored on a separate DB.